fort-nix/nix-bitcoin/examples/README.md

 Flakes make it easy to include `nix-bitcoin` in an existing NixOS config.
 The [flakes example](./flakes/flake.nix) shows how to use `nix-bitcoin` as an input to a system flake.

-Run `nix run` or `nix run .#vm` from the nix-bitcoin root directory to start an example nix-bitcoin node VM.
-This command is defined by the nix-bitcoin flake (in [flake.nix](../flake.nix)).